dhth/dfft/README.md

 - [x] Consider `dfft` specific ignore file
 - [x] Consider `.git/info/exclude`
 - [ ] Show errors while watching for fs events

-## Audio Notifications

-`dfft` can play audio notifications for different kinds of file changes to make following changes easy.
-These audio notifications are disabled by default and can be turned on using `--audio/-a`.